metalcarratt/ministry/ls/Hebrews/msg57.md

 to talk about God. then he told her she could know good and evil. that is religion.

 to go unto Jesus outside the camp is the pathway of the cross.

+whenever we are in our divisive or religious soul we are "camping". the more we enter within the veil the more we will begin to hate our camping religious self.